mojaloop/ml-perf-characterization/fspiop-transfers/README.md

 - Disable cl-timeout handler
 - Disable cl-get handler
 - Default is random 2 DFSPs as payer and payee from the configurable pool
+- HDD io2 with 50-100 GB, @ 25000 iOP/S is used unless otherwise stated (_i.e.
+5k iOP/s configured from Scenario 51+ onwards_)
 - No PATCH CALLBACKS and ~~No PAYEE NOTIFICATION~~ (Env Var: `MLAPI_TRANSFERS__SEND_TRANSFER_CONFIRMATION_TO_PAYEE=false`, _Note: This was incorrectly configured until [Test-Scenario](#scenarios) **#34**_)

 ### Scenarios